 Hydronephrosis is when one or both kidneys swell with backed up urine.
-This swelling can lead to kidney damage.
+This swelling can lead to kidney infection or kidney damage.

-Hydronephrosis is not a condition but a symptoms of another condition.
+Hydronephrosis is not a condition but a symptom of another condition.

 Hydronephrosis is caused by urinary tract problems that makes it difficult for urine to leave the kidneys.
 Urine may be slowed or blocked by: